-My Current Ministry
+My Current Ministry:

 My greatest honor as a chaplain is to be able to journey with others in their joys and their sorrows.
 Sometimes it is as simple as affirming that they matter, their stories matter no matter what they are grappling with, whether it is identity, relationship, illness or an existential crisis staring them in the face.
 Ultimately it’s about connecting on a deeply human level.
 The richness and pluralism of Hinduism, the Unitarian Universalist call to recognize the inherent worth and dignity of every person, and the moral imperative to lead an ethical life that Humanism demands, are what drive me and sustain me in my work.

-process emotions, feelings and a sense of meaning as needed.
+As a hospital chaplain, I work with patients, families and staff to provide a safe space to process emotions, feelings and a sense of meaning as needed.
 I continue to be present at the community kitchens and various dinner sites while working with the unhoused and those dealing with food insecurities, mental illness and addiction.

 Every month I plan and preside over Interfaith Clergy Gatherings which have become a much-needed space for hospitality, fellowship and food.